Introduction to Bacon & the Art of Living

 A vacuum pump now pumps all the air out which creates a vacuum of 28 inches.
 It takes about an hour to pump all the air out.

-The brine channel which leads to the brine reserviour, holding around 6000 gallons of brine is now opened.
+The brine channel which leads to the brine reservoir, holding around 6000 gallons of brine is now opened.
 The brine rush into the chamber and as soon as the bit of air that also entered has been extracted again, the curing starts.
 It happens as follows.

 The brine enters the cylinder at a pressure of 120 lbs. per square inch.
-It now takes between 4 and 5 hours for the brine to enter the meat completely through the pores which has been opened under immense vacuum.
+It now takes between 4 and 5 hours for the brine to enter the meat completely through the pores which have been opened under immense vacuum.
 When it’s done, the brine runs back into the reservoir.
 It is filtered and strengthened and used again.

 The bacon can then be shipped overseas immediately.
 The time for the total process is around three days.
 On day 1 the pig can be killed, salted on day 2 and packed and shipped on day 3.